Zimbabwe

 The second section adopted through the Criminal Law (Codification and Reform) Act relevant to HIV criminalisation was section 80, which provides for increased penalties if a person convicted of a sexual offence is found to be HIV-positive, whether or not the accused knew they had HIV at the time of the offence.
 Despite the repeal of section 79, section 80 remains in place.

-During the drawn out repeal process, which took almost three years, prosecutions under section 79 continued, with the most recent reported in December 2021.
+During the drawn out repeal process of section 79, which took almost three years, prosecutions continued, with the most recent reported in December 2021.

 It is understood that there were many attempts at prosecution before the first successful prosecution in 2008.
 The case involved a 26-year-old woman who pled guilty to not disclosing her HIV-positive status before having condomless sex with a male partner.
 She received a five-year suspended sentence, primarily because her partner did not test HIV-positive.
 The partner actually tried to get the charges withdrawn and attempted to undermine the case by not attending court.